 Use fresh mackerel, herring, or shrimp as bait

-For fish like ling or cusk, try depths between 80 and 200 meters
+For species like ling or tusk, try depths between 80 and 200 meters

-Leave the sneaky line in the water for 3–4 hours before pulling it up
+Let the snik stay in the water for 3–4 hours before hauling it up